Vermicompost vs Cow Dung Manure (Gobar Ki Khaad): Which is Better for Your Plants?

 The Pros:

-- Humic Acid Enrichment: It is loaded with humic acids, which act as natural plant growth simulators and help improve soil aeration dramatically.
+2. Humic Acid Enrichment: It is loaded with humic acids, which act as natural plant growth stimulators and help improve soil aeration dramatically.

 The Cons:

-- Cost Factor: True, high-quality vermicompost is more expensive per kilogram than raw cattle manure, making it less economical for massive agricultural acres.
+• Cost Factor: True, high-quality vermicompost is more expensive per kilogram than raw cattle manure, making it less economical for massive agricultural acres.
+Quality also varies wildly between local vendors.

 Cow Dung Manure: The Traditional Powerhouse